lumeland/lume.land/docs/advanced/plugins.md

 }
 ```

-And now, we can use it in the `_config.ts` file in this way:
+And now, we can use it in the `_config.ts` file like this:

 ```ts
 import lume from "lume/mod.ts";